Reusable Menstrual ProductsPage 1 of 2

 Reusable Cloth Pads

 Pads typically are sold in a variety of sizes and thicknesses for light to heavy days.
 With some brands, you stack multiple liners to accommodate different flow levels: light flow, one liner; heavy flow, two or more liners.

 Reusable Menstrual Cups

 Menstrual tidbit!
-The typical flow during one's menstrual period is
+The typical flow during one's menstrual period is 2 to 4 ounces.